rcompos/kubespray-and-pray/README.md

     _inventory/default/all.yml_
     _inventory/default/k8s-cluster.yml_

-    Alternative:  Create new directory under _inventory_ based on one of the example directories.
-Update _inventory.cfg_ and other files.
-Then specify this directory in the deployment step.

     Modify inventory file with editor such as vi or nano.

     `$ cd ~/kubespray-and-pray`
     `$ vi inventory/default/inventory.cfg`

+    __Alternate Location:__  Create new directory under _inventory_ based on one of the example directories.
+Update _inventory.cfg_ and other files.
+Then specify this directory in the deployment step.

 2. __Deploy Kubernetes Cluster__